10 Popular Attractions That Will Now Require Reservations

 Similarly, LEGOLAND Parks will also require reservations ahead of time to limit guests and maintain proper social distancing measures.
 LEGOLAND Florida reopened on June 1 with The Sea Life Aquarium in LEGOLAND California now open as well for reservations.
 Other opening dates for parks and attractions are still in the works.

 In order to visit LEGOLAND, guests must schedule their visits in advance for certain date and time slots.
 No guests will be allowed in without a prior reservation.
 Like many other theme parks, LEGOLAND has amped up its safety measures and visitor requirements.
 Employees and guests must wear a mask, maintain distance, and accept a base level of risk to enter the facilities.

 Speaking of Florida, while LEGOLAND and other attractions close to Orlando are reopening with reservations, Universal Studios has announced it will not require reservations.
 Still, it has stated that it will need to limit guest capacity.
 Additional guests over the quota will not be admitted.
-Regardless, trust us when we say Universal Orlando will look quite different on your next visit.

 The Columbus Zoo and Aquarium

 The largest zoo in the United States has returned for members on June 12 and all guests on June 15.
 All guests will be required to reserve their time slot and date to make sure social distancing and guest quotas are maintained.
 Guests cannot arrive before their slot or congregate at the entrances.

 After 3:00 pm, however, Columbus Zoo Members can enter without a reservation if there is still space available.
 Further, the zoo offers a “high risk” time slot on Wednesday mornings to immunocompromised, elderly, or otherwise high-risk guests.

 You’re not alone if you’re wondering about the big question—did I already have COVID-19?
 Read our guide to quell suspicion and get some answers.